Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 1. Load the barbell with the appropriate weight and place it on the floor.

-2. Assume standing before the barbell and take a shoulder-width pronated grip.
+2. Assume standing before the barbell and taking a shoulder-width pronated grip.

 3. Keep your back flat during the whole movement to avoid injuries.

-4. Start the exercise by pulling the bar upwards and extending your knees and hips.
+4. Start the exercise by pulling the bar upward and extending your knees and hips.

 5. When you reach the top position, put the loaded barbell on the floor and repeat the process.